John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 …I’ve kept him as a God because I need to, but in his integrity—in his refusal to name names—was he not godlike?”

-And that wraps up my spotlight on John Garfield.
+That wraps up my series on John Garfield.

-Be sure to join me for my star spotlight on the inspiring, feisty, and intensely original, Katharine Hepburn.
+Join me for my next series on the inspiring and fiercely original Katharine Hepburn.